dmeim/ilovemypretty.com/public/feelings/lonely/message.md

-Loneliness is a feeling, not a fact.
-The truth is you are deeply loved, deeply valued, and deeply connected to hearts that cherish you.
+Loneliness is just a feeling, not a fact.
+Satan want you to feel alone, afraid, and backed into a corner, but that isn't true.
+He is there with you, always, even if you can't feel it right now.